 Most all rental car companies on Maui will allow you to drive to Hana.
 Driving the backside of Haleakala, past Oheo Gulch, goes against most Maui rental car agreements.
-This is a moot point due to the road being closed after the heavy rains in 2007.
-The best parts of driving to Hana are between Paia and Seven Sacred Pools, so it shouldn't be an issue.
+ROAD is open: The best parts of driving to Hana are between Paia and Seven Sacred Pools, so it shouldn't be an issue.

 4WD is not necessary in making the drive to Hana.
 If you plan on going off of the Highway, you may need one due to muddy unpaved roads, but you're not likely to do this.